Jens Gieseke (politician): Early life and career

-Gieseke completed his training in law.
+He completed his training in law.
 From 2001 to 2005, he worked as a parliamentary assistant at the European Parliament in Brussels.
 Prior to being elected to the European Parliament, Gieseke was also employed at the Working Group of German Airports.

 Political career

 In parliament, Gieseke has been serving on the Committee on Transport and Tourism since 2019.
 He was previously a member of the Committee on the Environment, Public Health and Food Safety (2014-2019) and the Committee of Inquiry into Emission Measurements in the Automotive Sector (2016-2017).
 He is his parliamentary group's negotiator on car policies.

 In addition to his committee assignments, Gieseke has been part of the Parliament's delegations for relations with India (2014-2019) and with Chile (since 2021).
 He is also a member of the European Parliament Intergroup on the Digital Agenda and the MEPs Against Cancer group.

 Gieseke was nominated by his party as delegate to the Federal Convention for the purpose of electing the President of Germany in 2022.